burlachenkok/burlachenkok.github.io/_posts/2020-9-25-Information-about-old-website.md

 ## Miscellaneous

-* Information about my course projects at Leland Stanford Jr. University during my education in it
+* Information about my course projects at Leland Stanford Jr. University when I was a remote student at that University for four years.
 * Physics questions important for physics-based simulation and Robotics
 * My reflections on various problems of Machine Learning
 * My reflections on how AI and Machine Learning should be systematized